Compression of descriptor models for mobile applications: Compressed Descriptor Model

 The input feature maps can be represented as a 3-way tensor, $\mathcal{X} \in \Real^{W \times H \times C}$, where $C$ indicates the number of feature maps and $W, H$ are the spatial dimensions.
 We use $\mathcal{X}_{i:j}$ to indicate feature maps indexed from $i$ (inclusive) through to $j$ (non-inclusive).
 This notation is used to define the operation of the CDP layer proposed.
-Let $\alpha \in [0, C]$ indicate the depthwise offset for compressing the convolutional layer and $\mathcal{T}^1, \mathcal{T}^2, \mathcal{T}^3$ correspond to the convolution, depthwise, and pointwise kernels respectively.
+Let $\alpha \in [0, C]$ indicate the depthwise offset for compressing the convolutional layer and $\mathcal{W}, \mathcal{D}, \mathcal{P}$ correspond to the convolution, depthwise, and pointwise weights respectively.

-Where $*_s, *_d$ are the standard convolution and depthwise convolution operators respectively and $\oplus$ is the concatenation of tensors along the depth axis.

-The total number of weights for stage (1) is given by $K^2 \cdot \alpha \cdot N + K^2 \cdot (C - \alpha) $, where $K^2$ is the receptive field size and $N$ is the number of kernels used for the standard convolution block.
+The total number of weights for stage (1) is given by \mbox{$K^2 \cdot \alpha \cdot N + K^2 \cdot (C - \alpha) $}, where $K^2$ is the receptive field size and $N$ is the number of kernels used for the standard convolution block.
 The output from both these blocks are then concatenated along the depth-axis and followed by a pointwise convolution with $O$ kernels.
 Both $\alpha$ and $N$ can be adjusted to control the overall compression however, for simplicity, we use $N = O$ throughout.
 On this basis, compression and acceleration of the overall layer is achieved if $\alpha < C - \frac{N}{K^2-1}$ (see Appendix).
-This result indicates that the CDP layer replacement is more effective on expansion layers where $ N > C$.